-Napa Valley can be divided into a group of distinct topographical areas: the lowland Napa River valley between the mayacamas and Vaca Ranges; the mountains themselves; and the intermontane, eastern portions of the county beyond the watershed of the Napa River.
-The elevational differences and relief between these areas are pronounced and influence all aspects of the region's physical geography (climate, geomorphology, hydrology, soils and vegetation).
+Napa Valley can be divided into a group of distinct topographical areas: The lowland Napa River valley between the Mayacamas and Vaca Ranges; the mountains themselves; and the intermontane, eastern portions of the county beyond the watershed of the Napa River.
+The elevational differences and relief between these areas are pronounced and influence all aspects of the regions physical geography (climate, geomorphology, hydrology, soils and vegetation).

 The floor of the Napa Valley is 25 miles in length south to north and between one and four miles wide.
 Traversing the entire length of the valley is the Napa River, which commences north of Calistoga and drains into San Pablo Bay.
 Along its course through the valley, the river elevation drops from around 380 feet near the city of Calistoga to around 20 feet near the city of Napa.
 The gently sloping valley floor, however, is interrupted by numerous bedrock outcrops which form isolated hills.
-The Yountville hills are the highest of these "bedrock islands" and have influenced the geographic evolution of the Oakville area.
 In other places, the valley floor features broad alluvial fans extending toward the center of the valley from mountain streams which serve as tributaries to the Napa River.

-Two fundamental geographic distinctions within Napa Valley are particularly relevant to the delimitation of the proposed Oakville viticultural area: On the east-west axis, mountain versus valley floor, delineating the valley floor viticultural environments; and on the north-south axis, climatic differences as the result of a decreasing incursion of maritime air into the valley:
+Two fundamental geographic distinctions within Napa Valley are particularly relevant to the delimitation of the proposed Rutherford viticultural area: On the east-west axis, mountain versus valley floor, delineating the valley floor viticultural environments; and on the north-south axis, climatic differences as the result of a decreasing incursion of maritime air into the valley.

-These distinctions can be integrated with the community identity of Oakville (and the other communities of Napa Valley) to provide consumers with meaningful and distinctive reference points concerning the viticulture of Napa Valley.
+These distinctions can be integrated with the community identity of Rutherford (and the other communities of Napa Valley) to provide consumers with meaningful and distinctive reference points concerning the viticulture of Napa Valley.
 From the perspective of a wine consumer, such basic geographic distinctions offer a useful introduction to the complexity of viticulture in Napa Valley.